 The Metro Safety Briefing for the 2018 Event is yet to be announced but will be held during the first week of February 2018 at HBF Stadium, 100 Stephenson Avenue, Mount Claremont.

-Last year the briefing started at 4.00pm (FYI we close the doors too).
-From 3.00pm to 6.30pm we had hit92.9 with icey poles and music from the Jeep, fitness advice from HBF Stadium, a sausage sizzle from Surf Life Saving WA and the Department of Transport (Marine) were also there for any skipper questions in the front grassed area in front of the main entrance.
+The 2018 briefing will start at 2.30pm (FYI we close the doors too).
+From 1.00pm to 5.00pm we had hit92.9 with icey poles and music from the Jeep, fitness advice from HBF Stadium, a sausage sizzle from Surf Life Saving WA and the Department of Transport (Marine) were also there for any skipper questions in the front grassed area in front of the main entrance.
 T-shirts were also available to be purchased before and after the briefing and the Rottnest Island Authority were able to help with Landing Fees after you collected your race pack.
 The RCSA will also have a Practical Tips and Tricks table and a Help Desk for any questions you may have regarding the Event and what to expect on Swim day.

 Non-attendance by soloists and a representative from duos/teams who are listed as living in the metropolitan area will result in an instant disqualification from the event.
 If you are a solo located in the metropolitan area and will not be able to attend the Metro Safety Briefing, please contact the Rottnest Channel Swim Association ASAP.